iA / Presenter / Support / Visuals

 3. Use Your New Theme

-Open a presentation, go to the Design tab of the Inspector, and set the newly created Theme.
+Open a presentation, go to the Theme and Style tab in the Inspector, and set the newly created theme.

 4. Bring Your Modification